-Avoiding radiotherapy is an option for some older patients with breast cancerDecember 11th, 2013 in Cancer /
+Avoiding radiotherapy is an option for some older patients with breast cancerDecember 11, 2013 in Medicine & Health / Cancer

 Omission of radiotherapy is a reasonable option for women age 65 or older who receive hormone therapy after breast-conserving surgery for hormone receptor-positive, axillary node-negative breast cancer, according to results of the PRIME 2 trial presented here at the 2013 San Antonio Breast Cancer Symposium, held Dec.
 10-14.